Chart Color Schemes

 APY Lands hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-The median age in APY Lands is 28 years, which is notably lower than the average for Rest of SA at 47 years and also substantially lower than the Australian median of 38 years.
-Relative to Rest of SA, APY Lands has a higher concentration of residents aged 25-34 years (22.1%) but fewer residents aged 65-74 years (3.4%).
-This concentration of residents aged 25-34 is well above the national average of 14.5%.
-Between the 2021 Census and the present, the age group of 25 to 34 has grown from 20.4% to 22.1% of the population, while the age group of 35 to 44 has increased from 12.9% to 14.2%.
-Conversely, the age group of 0 to 4 has declined from 8.4% to 6.0%, and the age group of 15 to 24 has dropped from 18.8% to 16.8%.
-By the year 2041, APY Lands is expected to see notable shifts in its age composition, with the leading demographic shift being an increase of 20% (74 people) in the age group of 35 to 44 years, bringing it from 377 to 452.
-Meanwhile, both the age groups of 65 to 74 and 25 to 34 are expected to see reduced numbers.
+The median age in APY Lands is 28 years, which is notably lower than the average of Rest of SA at 47 years and also substantially under the Australian median of 38 years.
+Relative to Rest of SA, APY Lands has a higher concentration of residents aged 25-34 (22.1%) but fewer residents aged 65-74 (3.4%).
+This concentration of 25-34 year-olds is well above the national average of 14.5%.
+Between the 2021 Census and the present, the population aged 25 to 34 has grown from 20.4% to 22.1%, while the 35 to 44 cohort increased from 12.9% to 14.2%.
+Conversely, the 0 to 4 cohort has declined from 8.4% to 6.0% and the 15 to 24 group dropped from 18.8% to 16.8%.
+By 2041, APY Lands is expected to see notable shifts in its age composition.
+Leading this demographic shift, the 35 to 44 age group is projected to grow by 20%, reaching 452 people from the current 377.
+Meanwhile, both the 65 to 74 and 25 to 34 age groups are expected to see reduced numbers.